skip to Main Content

 • LGIM Over 5 Year Index-Linked Gilts Index Fund

-The underlined funds are predominantly fixed income and do not hold physical equities and hence there are no voting rights and voting data for the Trustees to report on.
+The underlined funds are predominantly fixed income and do not hold physical equities or were disinvested from over the year and hence there are no voting rights and voting data for the Trustees to report on.

 a.
 Description of Investment Manager’s voting processes